Understanding the Key Reverse Mortgage Rules for 2023

 Reverse mortgage qualifying rules

 Age: While age requirements vary by loan program, all reverse mortgage borrowers must meet an age requirement.
 For Home Equity Conversion Mortgage (HECM) loans, the borrower must be at least 62 years old.
-For married couples, the older of the two borrowers must be at least 62.
+The older of the two borrowers must be at least 62 for married couples.
 For private loan programs, age requirements may vary, with some age minimums extending to borrowers who are age 55 and up.

-Home equity: To qualify, borrowers must have enough home equity to draw on via the proceeds of the loan.
-This amount varies depending on the home value and the borrower?s age.
+Home equity: To qualify, borrowers must have enough home equity to draw on via the loan proceeds.
+This amount varies depending on the home value and the borrower’s age.

-Home ownership: The reverse mortgage borrower must be the homeowner and must maintain the home as his or her principal residence (he or she must live in the home at least six months out of the year).
+Homeownership: The reverse mortgage borrower must be the homeowner and maintain the home as their principal residence (they must live in the home at least six months out of the year).

 Counseling: All HECM borrowers must go through HUD-approved reverse mortgage counseling.
-This counseling must be completed prior to completing a reverse mortgage application.
+This counseling must be completed before completing a reverse mortgage application.
 Most private reverse mortgages also require this counseling.

 Rules that borrowers must follow post-closing

-Once a borrower closes on a reverse mortgage, there are some important rules that must be followed to keep the loan current and adhere to its terms.
+Once a borrower closes on a reverse mortgage, some essential rules must be followed to keep the loan current and adhere to its terms.
 Regardless of the loan type ?
 HECM or jumbo reverse mortgage ? the borrower must keep up with these rules.

-Property tax requirement: Even after the reverse mortgage is closed and the borrower no longer must make monthly mortgage payments toward principal and interest, he or she must continue to maintain property tax payments as long as the loan is in place.
+Property tax requirement: Even after the reverse mortgage is closed and the borrower no longer must make monthly mortgage payments toward principal and interest, they must maintain property tax payments as long as the loan is in place.
 This is a critical reverse mortgage rule.

-Homeowners insurance: After the reverse mortgage is in place, homeowners must maintain an active homeowner?s insurance policy.
+Homeowners insurance: After the reverse mortgage, homeowners must maintain an active homeowner’s insurance policy.

 In many ways, reverse mortgage rules are like forward mortgage rules.
-However, in addition to the rules above that apply to reverse mortgage borrowers, there are some other key distinctions.
+However, besides the rules above that apply to reverse mortgage borrowers, there are some other vital distinctions.

 - Reverse mortgage borrowers receive payments on an established schedule or term.
 While forward mortgage borrowers make payments toward the principal and interest on their loans, reverse mortgage borrowers receive loan proceeds in the form of a lump sum, line of credit, or term or tenure payments.

 - Financial requirements.
 Reverse mortgage borrowers are subject to a financial assessment.
-Forward borrowers may be subject to an assessment by their lender, which might include a minimum credit requirement and an income qualification.
-In contrast, the reverse mortgage financial assessment is designed to assess whether the borrower will be able to meet his or her loan obligations after the loan is closed.
-The assessment may find the need for a ?set aside? amount that will help ensure the borrower can continue to meet the obligations of the loan.
+Forward borrowers may be subject to an assessment by their lender, including a minimum credit requirement and an income qualification.
+In contrast, the reverse mortgage financial assessment assesses whether the borrower can meet their loan obligations after closing the loan.
+The assessment may find the need for a “set aside” amount that will help ensure the borrower can continue to meet the loan obligations.

 - Reverse mortgage counseling is a requirement for all borrowers, whereas forward borrowers do not have to go through any such counseling.

 - The end of the loan.
-In a forward mortgage, the borrower makes payments toward principal and interest over a set period of time.
+In a forward mortgage, the borrower pays principal and interest over a period.
 When those payments have been completed, the loan term is over.
 In contrast, a reverse mortgage does not have a set end date.
-Rather, the loan term ends when the borrower passes away or moves away from the home permanently.
+Instead, the loan term ends when the borrower passes away or permanently moves away from the home.

 - Home equity.
-The biggest difference between a reverse mortgage and a forward mortgage is that in a reverse mortgage the borrower draws down against his or her home equity, whereas in a forward mortgage, the borrower pays toward building home equity.
+The most significant difference between a reverse mortgage and a forward mortgage is that the borrower draws down against their home equity in a reverse mortgage.
+In contrast, the borrower pays toward building home equity in a forward mortgage.
 It is important to note that reverse mortgage borrowers are not required to do so, but they may make optional payments if they so choose, which can help maintain a higher level of home equity over time.

 Where to learn more